ymunemasa/data-tutorials/tutorials/hdf/realtime-event-processing-in-nifi-sam-sr-superset/tutorial-1.md

 ### Step 4: Deploy NiFi Flow to GeoEnrich Kafka Data

 1\.
-Launch NiFi "Quick Link" from Ambari NiFi Service Summary window or open NiFi UI at `http://sandbox-hdf.hortonworks.com:19090/nifi`.
+Launch NiFi "Quick Link" from Ambari NiFi Service Summary window or open NiFi UI at `http://localhost:19090/nifi`.

 2\.
 Use NiFi upload template button in the "Operate panel" to upload `Nifi_and_Schema_Registry_Integration.xml` found in the "templates" -> "nifi" folder downloaded from earlier.

 ![upload_nifi_template](assets/images/step4_nifi/upload_nifi_template.png)

 3\.
 Drag the template icon onto the canvas from the "components toolbar" and add the template just uploaded.

 ![template_of_nifi_flow_use_case1](assets/images/step4_nifi/template_of_nifi_flow_use_case1.png)

 4\.
+Make sure to unselect the NiFi flow.
 Click on the gear in the left corner of the "Operate panel", then open the "Controller Services" tab.

 5\.
 Check "HWX Schema Registry" service.
-Verify the Schema Registry REST API URL points to the appropriate Schema Registry port running on your HDF 3.0 Sandbox.
+Click on the pencil icon to verify the Schema Registry REST API URL points to the appropriate Schema Registry port running on your HDF 3.0 Sandbox.
 It should be `http://sandbox-hdf.hortonworks.com:17788/api/v1`.

 6\.
 Verify the "HWX Schema Registry" service is enabled.
 Verify all other referencing services dependent on "HWX Schema Registry" are enabled.
 If they are not enabled as shown below, click on the **Lightning Bolt** symbol to enable them.